cloud-gov/caulking/README.md

 ## Bug warning!

-If you get the error `reference not found` on a new repository it's due to this issue: [Gitleaks --uncommitted fails on first commit](https://github.com/zricethezav/gitleaks/issues/352).
-To fix you'll need to temporarily disable the pre-commit hook.
+If you get the error `reference not found` on a new repository, be sure you've run `brew upgrade gitleaks` to install version 4.1.1 or later.

 ## Auditing notes - how to test if this is working